Divine1/so-express-cra/README.md

 `npm run build` is to generate prod environment js bundle that was written using `react`

 i've already generated the required js bundle with `react-router-dom` and its available in `build` directory.
+The generated `build` directory is also checked-in here.

-You can just run the program `node server/server.js` and check the output.
+So, you can just run the program `node server/server.js` and check the output.

 See if the output is in the way that you wanted your program to be like.